jaroslawr/sicp/STUDY.md

 * [Prof. Sussman's reading list](http://aurellem.org/thoughts/html/sussman-reading-list.html) with many positions more or less related to SICP.

-* [We Really Don't Know How to Compute](https://www.youtube.com/watch?v=O3tVctB_VSU), [The Role of Programming](https://www.youtube.com/watch?v=arMH5GjBwUQ), and [The Legacy of Computer Science](https://www.youtube.com/watch?v=6J1vRrozgBg) - Prof. Sussman's video lectures given on various occasions, touching upon some of the themes from SICP.
+* [We Really Don't Know How to Compute](https://www.youtube.com/watch?v=O3tVctB_VSU), [The Role of Programming](https://www.youtube.com/watch?v=arMH5GjBwUQ), and [The Legacy of Computer Science](https://www.youtube.com/watch?v=6J1vRrozgBg) - Prof. Sussman's lectures given on various occasions, touching upon some of the themes from SICP.